 Wildfire Resiliency Building Codes and Insurance

-The Wildfire Resiliency Code Board (WRCB) has released new and updated state building code requirements.
-The Wildland Urban Interface (WUI) map created by the WRCB is for the Wildfire Resiliency Building Codes (Codes) application only.
-It is not intended for insurance purposes
+The Wildfire Resiliency Code Board (WRCB) has adopted a new state code for structure hardening and defensible space requirements in the Wildland Urban Interface (WUI).
+The map created by the WRCB is for the application of the 2025 Colorado Wildfire Resiliency Code (Code) only.
+It is not intended for insurance purposes.

 Insurance companies use their own tools, methodologies, and maps to assess risk and make decisions about where to offer insurance and how much to charge for coverage.

-For more information on the Wildfire Resiliency Code Board, their Codes map, and new or updated building codes, please visit https://dfpc.colorado.gov/WRCB.
+For more information on the Wildfire Resiliency Code Board, the Code map, and new Colorado Wildfire Resiliency Code, please visit Wildfire Resiliency Code Board.

 For information about homeowners insurance speak to your insurance agent or contact the Division of Insurance.